-LinkedIn Expert & Author: LinkedIn Marketing: An Hour a Day, International Keynote Speaker, Forbes Top 20 Most Influential LI: What type of content best connects with audiences on LinkedIn?
+LinkedIn Expert & Author: "LinkedIn Marketing: An Hour a Day," International Keynote Speaker, Forbes Top 20 Most Influential

+LI: What type of content best connects with audiences on LinkedIn?
 Is there a specific type of content you prefer to consume on LinkedIn?

 VR: That's kind of an apples or oranges type of question, when it comes to LinkedIn.
 I'm a fruit salad gal myself!

 LinkedIn Influencers and Pulse: First of all, LinkedIn truly understands the importance of good content.
-Right now it's the only social media site to have its own blogging platform fueled by the world's thought leaders (LinkedIn Influencers.)
-These people, most of them household names (best-selling authors, Fortune 500 CEO's, Heads of State) create content specifically for LinkedIn.
-You can follow not only these Influencers, but also channels of content (thanks to the Pulse interface that LinkedIn purchased in 2013.)
-In fact, LinkedIn recently updated the Pulse app to interact more freely through the LinkedIn interface, so that your Pulse App on your iPad or iPhone will actually monitor what you do on LinkedIn and make suggestions for you.
+Right now it's the only social media site to have its own blogging platform fueled by the world's thought leaders (LinkedIn Influencers).
+These people, most of them household names (best-selling authors, Fortune 500 CEOs, heads of state) create content specifically for LinkedIn.
+You can follow not only these Influencers, but also channels of content (thanks to Pulse.)

+In fact, LinkedIn recently updated the Pulse app to interact more freely through the LinkedIn interface, so that your Pulse app on your iPad or iPhone will actually monitor what you do on LinkedIn and make suggestions for you.
 You can also very easily share this content through Pulse.

 I think Pulse is a great place to find relevant business content to share not only on LinkedIn, but other social sites as well.
-When a client needs a good business article to post to their Facebook page or Twitter-stream, I can often find something relevant on Pulse-quickly and easily.
+When a client needs a good business article to post to their Facebook page or Twitter, I can often find something relevant on Pulse - quickly and easily.
 So Pulse gets more of my attention than any other RSS feed or news aggregator I use.

-LinkedIn Update Mentions: As long as you are connected to a person, or follow a company, you can share their content and mention them in an update.
-I wish I had the time to check on my homepage every hour and read all the updates from every one of my 29K+ connections, but I don't, (OK-and to be honest, I really wouldn't want to!)
+LinkedIn Update Mentions: As long as you are connected to a person or following a company, you can share their content and mention them in an update.
+I wish I had the time to check on my homepage every hour and read all the updates from every one of my 29K+ connections, but I don't.
+(And to be honest, I wouldn't want to!)
 Chances are, you don't either.
 So I rely on LinkedIn Status Update mentions and LinkedIn's new(ish) Notifications tab to see what people are saying about me, what content of mine they are sharing and their comments on my updates.
 So while I don't listen to ALL updates, I listen to the ones that involve me in some way.

+GROUP CONTENT

-GROUP CONTENT For (soft) market research, consider LinkedIn Groups.
-Groups are full of likeminded targeted audiences.
-Ask guestions.
+For (soft) market research, consider LinkedIn Groups.
+Groups are full of like-minded, targeted audiences.
+Ask questions.
 Ask for help.
 Occasionally share an article you like.
 I love the content and interaction on some of my Groups, and I know I can always go there to get quick answers to my questions and find out the latest and greatest in the sales world.

 It just takes some time to find these good groups.
 I recommend asking your network what groups they like and why.
 (For instance, I am a raving fan of Jill Konrath's Group, Fresh Sales Strategies, because it always offers fabulous ingestible content).
+LI: How do you make sure personal time spent on LinkedIn is productive?
+How does this differ from other social networks?